Best Double Stack 1911: Modernizing the 1911?

 Rock Island Armory Rock Ultra HC 10mm Review

 Rock Island Armory doesn’t seem to know what brevity means.
 This gun is officially known as the Rock Island Armory Rock Ultra HC 10mm.
 That’s a mouthful, and because I appreciate brevity, let’s call it the Rock Ultra.
 I love the 10mm, and this was my first double stack 1911.
-It’s also likely one of the most affordable double-stack 1911s on the market.
+It’s also likely one of the most affordable double-stack 1911s on the market, which is why I ranked it as the best 10mm 1911 double stack gun on my list.
 The RIA Rock Ultra packs 16 rounds of 10mm in its massive mag, and no, it’s no compact gun.

-This beastly gun packs 16 rounds of powerful 10mm.
-That’s a lot of power in one gun.
-It’s perfect for bear defense and human defense if needed.
+This beastly gun packs 16 rounds of powerful 10mm, making it perfect for home and bear defense.
 It’s big for carry, but it works well for home defense.
 This is one of the simpler double-stack M1911s, and it lacks a rail and optics-ready capability.
 The adjustable sights are fantastic, and the front sight is a nice high-visibility design.
 The weapon is quite accurate and is a real tack driver for the fairly affordable price point.

 Rock Island Armory Rock Ultra HC 10mm Pros and Cons